NorthMcCormick/Polyonic/README.md

 2) Overwrite the contents of the 'src' directory with the contents in the root directory of your ionic app

-3) Run `npm run create` to copy the new build tools in and modify your package.json for electron
+3) Run `gulp init` to copy the new build tools in and modify your package.json for electron

-4) Run `npm run dev` to boot up your ionic app, the electron app, and start the live reload
+4) Run `gulp run` to boot up your ionic app, the electron app, and start the live reload

 # Building

 Once you're ready to test out your app in a contained build just run `gulp build` and watch the magic happen.
 The build will create a binary for your current platform and architecture and place it in the `output` directory.

+### Options

+`--platform` - Select a platform to build for (`macos`, `windows`, `linux`, or `all`)

+### Only building the code

+If you want to build your source into the `build` directory but not build any platforms, you can run `gulp build:www`

+# Running

+`gulp run` will start electron and the live-reload on the app.
+This is what you use for most of your development and electron testing.

+`gulp run --live=false` will start electron without live-reload, and using whatever code is in the `build` directory.

 # Polyonic Config